mrkahfi/mobile_bricks/app_scaffolding/__brick__/README.md

 ## Getting Started

 ### Configure Firebase Project 🔥

-Right on the root of the project, on terminal execute these 3 commands
+All the Firebase configuration for each platform has been done automatically upon project initialization using Mason.

+However, in case you have to do them manually, execute these 3 commands right on the root directory of your **mobile** project.

 ```
 # Configure Firebase project for development environment